rust-lang/book/second-edition/src/ch01-02-hello-world.md

 >   (and macros generally) can take a variable number.
 > * The formatting specifiers can have named arguments, which Rust functions
 >   cannot.
-> * It implicitly takes its arguments by reference even when they're passed
+> * It implicitly takes its arguments by reference even when they’re passed
 >   by value.
 >
-> If none of this makes sense, don't worry about it.
-We'll cover these concepts
+> If none of this makes sense, don’t worry about it.
+We’ll cover these concepts
 > in more detail later.

 Next is `"Hello, world!"` which is a *string*.
 We pass this string as an